 - C.5.
 Records Retention.
-The Permittee shall maintain a file of all measurements, including continuous monitoring system, monitoring device, and performance testing measurements; all continuous monitoring system performance evaluations; all continuous monitoring system or monitoring device calibration checks; adjustments and maintenance performed on these systems or devices and, all other information required by 40 CFR 60 recorded in a permanent form suitable for inspection.
+The Permittee shall maintain a file of all measurements, including continuous monitoring system, monitoring device, and performance testing measurements; all continuous monitoring system performance evaluations; all continuous monitoring system or monitoring device calibration checks; adjustments and maintenance performed on these systems or devices; and, all other information required by 40 CFR 60 recorded in a permanent form suitable for inspection.
 The file shall be retained for at least 5 (five) years following the date of such measurements, maintenance, reports, and records.
-[40 CFR 60.7(f); Rule 62-213.440(1)(b)2.b., F.A.C.] - C.6.
-If requested by the Department pursuant to Condition A.12., performance tests shall be conducted and data reduced in accordance with the test methods and procedures contained in 40 CFR 60, Subpart GG unless the Department (1) specifies or approves, in specific cases, the use of a reference method with minor changes in methodology, (2) waives the requirement for performance tests because the owner or operator of a source has demonstrated by other means to the Department's satisfaction that the affected facility is in compliance with the standard, or (3) approves shorter sampling times and smaller sample volumes when necessitated by process variables or other factors.
+[40 CFR 60.7(f); and, Rule 62-213.440(1)(b)2.b., F.A.C.] - C.6.
+If requested by the Department pursuant to specific conditions A.12. and B.19., performance tests shall be conducted and data reduced in accordance with the test methods and procedures contained in 40 CFR 60, Subpart GG, unless the Department (1) specifies or approves, in specific cases, the use of a reference method with minor changes in methodology, (4) waives the requirement for performance tests because the owner or operator of a source has demonstrated by other means to the Department's satisfaction that the affected facility is in compliance with the standard, or (5) approves shorter sampling times and smaller sample volumes when necessitated by process variables or other factors.
 Nothing in 40 CFR 60.8 shall be construed to abrogate the Department's authority to require testing under section 114 of the Act.
-[40 CFR 60.8(b)(1), (4) & (5)] - C.7.
-If requested by the Department pursuant to Condition A.12., performance tests shall be conducted under such conditions as the Department shall specify to the plant operator based on representative performance of the affected facility.
-The owner or operator shall make available to the Department such records as may be necessary to determine the conditions of the performance tests.
-Operations during periods of startup, shutdown, and malfunction shall not constitute representative conditions for the purpose of a performance test nor shall emissions in excess of the level of the applicable emission limit during periods of startup, shutdown, and malfunction be considered a violation of the applicable emission limit unless otherwise specified in the applicable standard.

-[40 CFR 60.8(c)]
+[40 CFR 60.8(b)(1), (4) & (5)]